Cake (2014 film)

 Cake is a 2014 American drama film directed by Daniel Barnz, written by Patrick Tobin, and starring Jennifer Aniston, Adriana Barraza, Felicity Huffman, William H. Macy, Anna Kendrick, and Sam Worthington.
 It debuted in the Special Presentations section of the 2014 Toronto International Film Festival.

 Cake received mixed reviews and was a box-office bomb, grossing $2.9 million against its $7–10 million budget.
-However, Aniston's dramatic performance received positive reviews and brought her a nomination at the Golden Globe Awards and another at the Screen Actors Guild Awards.
+However, Aniston's dramatic performance received positive reviews and earned her Best Actress nominations at the Golden Globe Awards and the Screen Actors Guild Awards.

 Plot

 A year after surviving a car accident that killed her son, former attorney Claire Bennett struggles with chronic pain, making her angry.
 Silvana, her housekeeper, caretaker and chauffeur, looks after all of her needs.

 Claire abuses pain medication to deal with her son's death and the suicide of Nina, a member of her chronic pain support group.
 With her marriage and life falling apart, she ends up buying drugs on the street to support her addiction.
 She also dreams vividly and hallucinates about Nina.

 In physical therapy, Claire is uncooperative and risks her medication being cut off, as her condition has not improved.
 After her session, Claire jumps into the pool with body weights, seemingly to kill herself.
 She stays on the bottom for a long time before rising to the surface.

 At the threat of a lawsuit, the support group leader, Annette, gives Claire Nina's home address.
 Claire goes to the house, and Nina's husband Roy, having been tipped off by Annette, confronts her as she is leaving.
 Bonding over their loss and isolation, Claire and Roy go to Nina's grave.
 A few nights later Claire surprises him at home but takes Nina's leftover Percocet.
 Claire's dreams of Nina continue.